 - All international scholars coming to the Berkeley campus require the J-1 visa and must pay a one-time, non-refundable processing fee of $600.
 This will enable you to receive a DS2019 form which we will ship to you using Federal Express.
 If you are being funded by a program that processes a J-1 visa for you, such as the Fulbright Program, you do not need to pay this fee.

 - Most international applicants must pay the SEVIS fee and a Visa application fees when applying for the J1 Visa at a US Embassy abroad.
 You will find information about these fees here.

 Information about Visiting Scholar application procedures and university policies can be found at the Visiting Scholars & Postdoc Affairs (VSPA) Office web site.
 Please note Berkeley Haas has its own application procedure which must be complete before completing the VSPA application.

 Berkeley International Office

-Information to enhance the academic, cultural, and social experiences of international scholars, as well as assistance in advising, immigration services, advocacy, and programming can be found at the Berkeley International Office web site.
+Information regarding the J1 Visa as well as assistance in advising, immigration services, advocacy, and programming can be found at the Berkeley International Office web site.